 I'm in my 2nd year of Psychology here at Warwick.
 My favourite aspect of the course is its youth.
 Psychology is still in its infancy within the world of science which means that it's susceptible to question and nothing is set in stone; we are always at the cutting edge of the subject.

 'Studying Psychology at Warwick will involve you being taught by people who are experts in their fields, passionate about the subject, engaged in research and keen to pass on that passion and interest'

 This course offers training in the growing area of decision science and behavioural economics.
 Emphasising theoretical foundations and real-world application, it's relevant for those intending to work in business, public policy or research.

-Professor Dieter Wolke's research focuses on development pathways leading to psychopathology, social and emotional development, infant regulatory problems and parenting.
+Professor Dieter Wolke's research focuses on pathways leading to psychopathology.

 This video summarises our recent research on “the long shadow of bullying” funded by the ESRC.